arun13go/GenAIOps-workshop/labs/lesson_03/lab03.md

 ![Agent Evaluation Running](images/agent-evaluation-running.png)

+### Verification

+Once the evaluation completes:
+1. Review the F1 Score results for each test case
+2. Check the overall evaluation metrics dashboard
+3. Examine individual test case results to understand where the agent succeeded or failed
+4. Compare results against your expected outcomes from the `validation-test-data.jsonl` file

 ## Part 2: Agent Evaluation - Manual Human Review

 While automated metrics provide quantitative measurements, human evaluation captures qualitative insights, edge cases, and nuanced behaviors that automated metrics may miss.
 In this section, you'll create a human evaluation template and manually test agent responses.